-Warning: from_config() cannot be used as inputs to the built-in operators at this time, it's therefore recommended to use kwargs() in Python.
+Warning: from_config() cannot be used as inputs to the built-in operators at this time.
+Therefore, it's recommended to use kwargs() in Python.

-Tip: This is also illustrated in the video replayer example.
+Tip: This is also illustrated in the video_replayer example.

 Attention: With both from_config and kwargs, the returned ArgList/dictionary will include both the key and its associated item if that item value is a scalar.
 If the item is a map/dictionary itself, the input key is dropped, and the output will only hold the key/values from that item.